Overview of the CCS RM6378 Framework

 Purpose and Scope of the Facilities Management and Security Services Framework

-The RM6388 framework will replace two previous agreements and consolidate them into one streamlined contract.
+The RM6378 framework is replacing two previous agreements, consolidating them into one streamlined contract.
 The affected agreements are RM6232 (Facilities Management and Workplace Services) and RM6257 (Security – Physical, Technical and Support Services).
+CCS has applied a nine month extension to the existing RM6232 framework so buyers retain a compliant route to market until RM6378 is awarded.

 This unified framework simplifies procurement, reduces duplication, and supports better resource management for both buyers and suppliers.
-The total value of the framework is £120 million exclusive of VAT, and it is scheduled to run from March 2026 to March 2034.
+The total value of the framework is £120 billion exclusive of VAT.
+The initial contract dates are estimated to be 11th June 2026 to 10th June 2029.
+The open framework is estimated to be available until 10 June 2034, allowing later iterations for new suppliers.

 Additionally, as a pan-government initiative, it helps to offer a more cost-effective solution for public sector bodies at the same time as providing lucrative opportunities for suppliers, including small and medium enterprises.